 mixed with the solidness of the K2 and most importantly, the small size and elegance the Post Office

 were looking for.
-The K6 was widely used to replace K1's and K3's.
-The K6's were given to every town or village with a post office
+The K6 also known as the 'Jubilee kiosk' was widely used to replace K1's and K3's.

 In the 1960's the Post Office were considering a new design.
 Neville Conder's design for a K7 was

 chosen.
 It was made in aluminium and was tested in 1962.
 The K7 was not adopted as a new design